Optimal transport and control of an active particle near a plane wall: Introduction

 In this paper, we demonstrate how the interplay of spatially dependent mobility and asymmetric active drift fundamentally modifies the stochastic thermodynamics of near-wall transport of active particles.
 We show that the boundary-induced effects profoundly distort the minimum-work optimal control protocols.
 To this end, we note that the coupling between the spatially varying Brenner friction and the wall-induced active drift introduces severe nonlinearities into the governing equations, rendering exact analytical solutions for the minimum-work protocols intractable.

-A variety of numerical methods have been developed for optimising time-dependent protocols in stochastic systems, including Monte Carlo schemes, genetic algorithm, and gradient-based algorithms~\cite{engel2023optimal, whitelam2023demon, whitelam2025benchmark}.
+A variety of numerical methods have been developed for optimising time-dependent protocols in stochastic systems, including genetic algorithm \cite{maity2026emergent, back1996evolutionary, holland1992genetic,such2017deep, hartl2021microswimmers, whitelam2023demon, whitelam2025benchmark, montana1989training, mitchell1998introduction}, and gradient-based algorithms~\cite{engel2023optimal, whitelam2025benchmark, davis2026optimal, rengifo2025}.
 Genetic algorithms (GAs) are particularly well suited to problems of this kind: they require only the ability to evaluate the objective function, are robust to noise, and impose no smoothness requirements on the protocol ansatz \cite{whitelam2023demon, whitelam2025benchmark}.
-In this paper, we use GA, while the protocol is represented in a Ritz basis, which provides a compact and flexible ansatz that naturally accommodates the jump discontinuities known to appear at the endpoints of optimal protocols~\cite{schmiedl2007optimal,garcia2025optimal}.
-Thus, our method is distinct from \cite{whitelam2023demon, whitelam2025benchmark}, where parameters of a deep learning model were obtained using GA.
-Our GA implementation is validated against the Schmiedl--Seifert exact solution \cite{schmiedl2007optimal}, and then applied across a systematic grid of initial wall separations $H_0$ and dimensionless activity parameter $\alpha$, for both away-from-wall and towards-wall protocols.
+Gradient-based optimizers are faster than GAs and can manage noisy objective function with appropriate regularisation.
+At the same time, the two disparate methods can be used to compare results when no analytical solution for the protocol exists.
+Thus, in our method, we allow the user to choose either GA or a gradient-based method (Adam \cite{kingma2014adam}) to find optimal paths.
+Unless specified otherwise, the default numerical method used in this paper is the gradient-based Adam optimiser \cite{kingma2014adam}.
+Our numerical implementation is validated against the Schmiedl--Seifert exact solution \cite{schmiedl2007optimal} for a particle in the bulk.
+The numerical framework is then applied across a systematic grid of initial wall separations $H_0$ and activity parameter $\alpha$, for both away-from-wall and towards-wall protocols.
+In addition, we find that the optimal protocols obtained using gradient-based optimiser and GA coincide. \\

 The rest of the paper is organised as follows.
-Section~\ref{sec:model} describes the physical model, including the Brenner mobility and the stresslet active drift.
-This section also describes the Ritz method, Chebyshev polynomials for protocol representation, and the genetic algorithm.
-Section~\ref{sec:results} presents the results of the paper.
-Section~\ref{sec:summary} summarises the findings and suggests directions for future work.
+First, in Section~\ref{sec:model}, we describe the physical model, including the Brenner mobility and the stresslet active drift.
+This section also describes the Ritz method, Chebyshev polynomials for protocol representation, and descriptions of two possible optimiser: (i) genetic algorithm and (ii) gradient-based method.
+Second, in Section~\ref{sec:results}, we presents our results for open-loop protocols describing optimal transport of an active particle near a plane no-slip wall.
+Here, we present protocols for both transport towards and away from the wall.
+Importantly, in this section, we show protocol distortion and broken time-reversal symmetry due to activity.
+Finally, in section~\ref{sec:summary} we summarises the findings and suggest directions for future work.